abazlinton/MarkToMarketTest/README.md

 ### Refactoring

+Some ideas, sure there's a lot more -

 - The Company Component should be broken down into more components

 - Some lower components - e.g. `TransactionTableRow` are doing to much.
 They should feed up clicks etc to higher components